isomerpages/govtech-stp/_dcev-lane/death-and-critical-illness-emergency-visit-lane-overview.md

 title: Death & Critical Illness Emergency Visit Lane - Overview
 permalink: /dcev/overview
 ---
-This Death & Critical Illness Emergency Visit (DCEV) Lane caters to all foreign travellers who are seeking urgent entry into Singapore to attend to the death or critical medical condition of an immediate family member in Singapore.
+This Death &amp; Critical Illness Emergency Visit (DCEV) Lane caters to all foreign travellers who are seeking urgent entry into Singapore to attend to the death or critical medical condition of an immediate family member in Singapore.
+Travellers who are fully vaccinated and are returning from Brunei and Germany from <b>8 Sep 2021</b> onwards, should refer to the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) for more information.

-Overseas Singapore Citizens/Permanent Residents in a similar situation, i.e. family emergency, may return to the country without the need to apply for entry approval, via the <a href="https://safetravel.ica.gov.sg/sc-pr/overview">Returning Singapore Citizen/Permanent Resident Lane</a> .
+Overseas Singapore Citizens/Permanent Residents in a similar situation, i.e. family emergency, may return to the country without the need to apply for entry approval, via the [Returning Singapore Citizen/Permanent Resident Lane](/sc-pr/overview) .
 Prevailing health measures will apply but special arrangements can be made for the traveller to visit the funeral/hospital during the SHN period if need be.

 Summarised below is a quick overview of the key lane features and requirements.
-Travellers who are ineligible for travel via this lane may refer <a href="https://safetravel.ica.gov.sg/arriving/overview">here</a> for a list of available Safe Travel options.
+Travellers who are ineligible for travel via this lane may refer [here](/arriving/overview) for a list of available Safe Travel options.

 <table>
 <thead>
 <tr>
-<th colspan="2" style="font-size:16px; border-top:3px solid #D8D8D8; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#153855; color:white;text-align:center;"><b>General Requirements</b></th>
+<th style="font-size:16px; border-top:3px solid #D8D8D8; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#153855; color:white;text-align:center;" colspan="2"><b>General Requirements</b></th>
 </tr>
 </thead>
 <tbody>